What Isa Contract Manager

 Preparing the Ground

 Before any discussion begins, the contract manager digs into the details.
-Even so, they gather market data, benchmark pricing, and map out the organization’s priorities.
+They gather market data, benchmark pricing, and map out the organization’s priorities.
 This preparation isn’t just about numbers; it’s about understanding the other party’s pain points, their timeline constraints, and what they value beyond the headline price.
 A well‑prepared manager can frame the conversation so that both sides feel heard, turning a potential tug‑of‑war into a collaborative problem‑solving session.

 The Talk Itself